RevoU-FSSE-2/week-5-SherinOlivia/README.md

 ### Git Branch & Pull Request

-To update the project's progress, I created new branch to push unto and used Pull Request feature through Github
+To update the project's progress, I created a new branch to push unto and used Pull Request feature through Github

-1. Making and Switching to a new branch
+1. **Making and Switching to a new branch**
 - Making new branch:
 `git branch branch-name`
 i.e `git branch header-and-banner`